blainehoak/blainehoak/README.md

-_Hello!_ I am a Ph.D. student in the Department of Computer Sciences at the [University of Wisconsin-Madison](https://www.cs.wisc.edu/).
+_Hello!_ I am a Ph.D. candidate in the Department of Computer Sciences at the [University of Wisconsin-Madison](https://www.cs.wisc.edu/).
 I work in the [MadS&P Laboratory](https://madsp.cs.wisc.edu/) and am advised by [Prof. Patrick McDaniel](http://patrickmcdaniel.org).

 My research is centered around evaluating and advancing the trustworthiness of AI/ML systems.
 I am specifically interested in investigating functional differences between machine learning models and biological systems (e.g., the human visual system), and how these differences play a role in the robustness and resiliency of models.
 My current work aims to explain and bridge this gap to build safer, better aligned machine learning models.